hugary1995/raccoon/doc/content/tutorials/14_klexpansion.md

 The tutorial code generates new field with default name `fields.e`.\\
 Each time you run `./sample-opt`, a different field is generated with an updated random seed.

+## Example fields

+Below is a set of example random fields generated using different kernels, correlation lengths, and geometries.

+!media media/randomfield_examples.png style=display:block;margin:auto;width:60%; caption=Samples of the (non-Gaussian) random field, generated with mean and coefficient of variation set to 1.0 and 3\%, respectively, for the sake of illustration.
+Here, $L^* =L/a$ is the normalized correlation length on the rectangular domain. [!cite](ZENG2025105170) id=example

 ## Related source code